Namespaces and permissions¶

 opentf-ctl generate token using data/admin.pem

-opentf-ctl generate token using data/department_a.pem
+opentf-ctl generate token using data/triangle.pem

-opentf-ctl generate token using data/department_b.pem
+opentf-ctl generate token using data/square.pem

 The configuration file below, once completed with the tokens you generated above, can be